hyprwm/hyprland-wiki/content/nix/contributing-and-debugging.md

 ### Using Cachix to bisect

-If you enable [Cachix](../cachix), you can call `nix run github:hyprwm/Hyprland/commit_hash` to execute that commit without compiling it, because cachix stores binaries for every commit from hyprland.
+If you enable [Cachix](../cachix), you can call `nix run github:hyprwm/Hyprland/commit_hash` to execute that commit without compiling it, because cachix stores binaries for every commit from Hyprland.

 ## Building the Wayland stack with ASan